 - Gold spray paint

-- Oil primer (because the furniture was painted with oil paint)
+- Oil Primer (because the furniture was painted with oil paint)

-- White cotton linen (T-Shirt style)
+- White cotton linen cloth (T-Shirt style)

-- Blue kitchen roll
+- Blue shop roll of paper towels

 - Stencil of your choice

 - XL round brush (for paint and wax)

 - Lay the piece of furniture flat on a large canvas to be able to strip it as well as the header